coding-freak-01/mini_hiring_platform/README.md

 2. **Real-time Updates**: No real-time collaboration features
 3. **Offline Support**: Limited offline functionality
 4. **Mobile Performance**: Some animations may be slow on older devices

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📞 Support

-For support or questions, please open an issue in the repository.

 ---